 Portfolio Submission Guidelines

-- Required: 10 JPEG images, where, ideally, the pixel dimensions are between 1000 and 1500 in either height or width, and the file size should not exceed 500 KB.
+- Required: 10 JPEG images, where, ideally, the pixel dimensions are between 1000 and 1500 in either height or width.
+Individual images files should not exceed 500 KB.
 IMPORTANT: Check the image file property size (Right click > Properties in Windows, Control+click > Get Info in Mac), and, if necessary, use an image editor (e.g., Photoshop) to adjust the pixel dimensions and the final file size.

 - Optional: Enter up to 2 direct video links, using Vimeo or YouTube.
-Be aware, the admissions committee may not watch more than 1-2 minutes.
-Configure your submission appropriately (trailer, excerpt, etc…).
+Be aware, the admissions committee might not watch more than 1-2 minutes.
+Configure your submission appropriately (trailer, excerpt, etc.).

-Additional Art Education Requirement: To be eligible to enter in the Art Education certification track, students must have a 22 or higher on the ACT along with a 19 or higher on the writing portion of the ACT (a passing score on the Test of Academic Proficiency [TAP] may be used instead of the ACT score).
+Additional Art Education Requirement: To be eligible to student teach, students must have a 22 or higher on the ACT along with a 19 or higher on the writing portion of the ACT (a passing score on the Test of Academic Proficiency [TAP] may be used instead of the ACT score).
+This requirement must be met prior to a student being placed for student teaching.

 For more information, contact: